Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 to represent it as an `Option<Box<T>>`.
 A good example of when you could use this is to skip the `some_ptr.is_null()` check used in the destructors and only recreate the `Box` if `Some` was passed in.
-This is more a matter of style than anything else, I just prefer using the `is_null()` check because it's more explicit what you're doing.
+This is more a matter of style than anything else, the use of the `is_null()` check feels more explicit for conveying what you're doing.

 > **Hint:** when crossing the FFI boundary you tend to play fast and loose with
 > your pointers and data types.
 You'll notice that I've marked any function